-The hotline, which the county is working to make toll-free, is the safest way for victims to report abuses without alerting perpetrators.
+The hotlines are the safest way for victims to report abuses without alerting perpetrators.
 Once a call is made, doctors will trace the wounded and offer treatment, while police are expected to arrest the abusers.

 The county government, working closely with MUHURI and other stakeholders, has also established two rescue centres in Mombasa for the assaulted.
 A counsellor and a social worker are at hand to assist the rescued.

 The rescue demand from battered women is growing high.
 Ten women made distress calls to MUHURI’s Gender and Children Officer, Topister Juma, on May 1, hours after she and the county unveiled the centres.

 The United Nations Population Fund (UNFPA) on April 28 warned of a calamitous future in domestic violence due to coronavirus lockdowns.

 UNFPA predicted at least 15 million more cases of intimate partner abuses around the world this year.